quixio/quix-streams/docs/api-reference/quixstreams.md

 - `path`: an absolute path to the RocksDB folder
 - `options`: RocksDB options.
 If `None`, the default options will be used.
-- `open_max_retries`: number of times to retry opening the database if it's locked by another process.
-To disable retrying, pass 0.
-- `open_retry_backoff`: number of seconds to wait between each retry.

 <a id="quixstreams.state.rocksdb.windowed.transaction"></a>